ocanzillon/angular-breadcrumb/README.md

 ---
-title: "Breadcrumb in an Angular application"
+title: 'Breadcrumb in an Angular application'
-description: "Show a hierarchical breadcrumb in an Angular application"
+description: 'Show a hierarchical breadcrumb in an Angular application'
 date: 2021-01-24T21:45:48+00:00
 author: Olivier Canzillon
-main-class: "angular"
+main-class: 'angular'
 permalink: /angular-breadcrumb
 categories:
   - Angular
 tags:
   - Angular

-introduction: "Show a hierarchical breadcrumb in an Angular application configured in the route definition"
+introduction: 'Show a hierarchical breadcrumb in an Angular application configured in the route definition'
 ---

 # Angular Breadcrumb application